Aspose/releases.aspose.com/content/en/words/net/release-notes/2024/aspose-words-for-net-24-8-release-notes.md

 - **Format Compatibility:** Improved HTML and XAML export with backward compatibility for backslash and yen sign.
 - **PDF Functionality:** Enhanced PDF export with support for using SDT tags as form field names.
 - **Document Conversion:** Introduced a new LowCode.Converter class, designed to provide a set of methods for converting various types of documents with a single line of code.
-- **Digital Signatures:** Enabled digital signing of XPS documents.
+- **Digital Signatures:** Enabled digital signing of XPS documents using XpsSaveOptions.

 ## Full List of Issues Covering all Changes in this Release